theirc/airbel/src/_studies/a-new-model-for-delivering-cash-relieffindings-from-the-ircs-cash-research--development-program.md

 start_date: 2015-01-01 00:00:00
 end_date: 2016-01-01 00:00:00
 title: >-
-  A New Model for Delivering Cash Relief–Findings from the IRC’s Cash Research & Development Program
+  A new model for delivering cash relief – Findings from the IRC’s Cash Research & Development Program
 featured: false
 evergreen: false
 focuses: